 Anyone who has a stroke will require treatment in the hospital.
 Depending on the cause of the stroke, doctors will usually recommend drugs or an operation to stop the bleeding and save brain tissue.

 Some people recover fully from a stroke, but others may have problems for a long time afterward.
-It can take anywhere from a few weeks to a few years to overcome the symptoms, and some people will have lifelong disabilities.
+It can take anywhere from a

 Bell’s palsy is a neurological disorder.
 It affects the seventh cranial nerve, which is one of the facial nerves, and leaves the person unable to move one side of their face.

 According to the National Organization for Rare Disorders (NORD), it tends to come on suddenly and worsen over several hours.

 People may be unable to move the muscles on one side of the face, and it might look smooth and expressionless.
 Sometimes, a person might not be able to close the eye on the affected side.

 - weakness or stiffness on one side of the face